 *If you prefer, you can also fax your completed form to us at: 1-888-334-7717 or 514-205-7567

 What is long-term medical approval and who can obtain it?

 The Air Canada Medical Assistance Desk assigns long-term medical approval only on a case-by-case basis.
 Such approval may be awarded only to certain customers with a permanent, stable disability, including customers who have:

 - Down syndrome

-- severe allergy to cats
+- severe allergy to cats or dogs

 - contact the Air Canada Medical Assistance Desk once you have booked your flight, and